meedan/textsimilarity/universal_sentence_encoder/README.md

 ```

 By default, uses data model `universal-sentence-encoder-large` at https://tfhub.dev/google/universal-sentence-encoder-multilingual-large/3.
 You can also use `universal-sentence-encoder-multilingual-large` at https://tfhub.dev/google/universal-sentence-encoder-multilingual-large/3 or download those locally and point to their extracted directories.

+When TensorFlow Hub downloads a model file, it caches it locally at `/tmp/tfhub_modules/` or wherever env var `TFHUB_CACHE_DIR` points.
+You can control caching this way.